apache/maven-resolver/src/site/markdown/expected-checksums.md

 This new functionality, at the cost of checksum calculation overhead, is able to validate all the resolved artifacts against Trusted Checksums, thus, making sure that all resolved artifacts are "validated" with some known (possibly even cryptographically strong) checksum provided by user.
-This new feature may become handy in cases when user does not trust the local repository, as it may be shared with some other unknown or even untrusted party.
+This new feature may become handy in cases when user cannot trust the local repository, as it may be shared with some other unknown or even untrusted parties.

+Moreover, using Resolver Trusted Checksum post-processor, one can "record" the checksums, for example when executed in a known "pristine" and safe environment, and reuse the produced checksum to distribute within organization.

 The Trusted Checksums provide two source implementations out of the box.

+Related configuration keys:
+* `aether.trustedChecksumsSource.*`
+* `aether.artifactResolver.postProcessor.trustedChecksums.*`

 ### Summary File Trusted Checksums Source